mateuszsplawski/myCloud/README.md

 # myCloud

 myCloud app allows you to search for weather in city of your choice.
-It also provides weather forecast for five upcoming days.
+At the beginning it will ask you for geolocation data of your device.
+The app provides weather forecast for upcoming days and air pollution data of desired location.

 ## Getting Started